 Our municipality offers recycling services that come and pick the bag up at your door, so it is easy to recycle.
 Our office also had that feature but nobody did it until I initiated it at work.
 Do a bit of research on what you can recycle and not and if your town has a service like that or places where you can go drop them off.
 A nice thing to do with the plastics that you can’t recycle is to start making Eco Bricks.
 (Will do a post on those later.)
 There are lots of charities that want Eco Bricks for projects.
 Email charities in your area directly and ask if they can use it, don’t just wait for an eco brick drop off to appear at your local grocery store.

 Compost, compost, compost.
 That can be the zero waster’s theme song.
 After some trial and error, I think I found a method that works for me.
 This will cost a bit of research and I got a nice book, Jane’s Delicious Garden by Jane Griffiths, where she gives easy steps on all the ways to compost.
 She lives in Johannesburg, so this book is perfect for the garden entrepreneur in South Africa!

 In essence compost your food scraps for your garden.
 I have 3 bins outside which I use for my composting method.
 Food on landfills creates deadly methane gas which goes into our atmosphere and in turn contributes to global warming.
 Save the polar bears!

 So this is the long and short of the 5 R’s.
 There are some R’s you can find and add to your list.
 But to begin with, pick one and work your way up from there.
 What other methods have you found to use the R’s in your lifestyle?

-Plastic free July is coming up here is a article you can read for some inspiration: https://www.plasticfreejuly.org/living-plastic-free.html
+Plastic-free July is coming up here is an article you can read for some inspiration: https://www.plasticfreejuly.org/living-plastic-free.html

 Photo by Maria Ilves on Unsplash